carousel/php-design-patterns/docs/notes.md

 * An object's implementation is defined by its class
 * Of course,there's a close relationship between class and type.
 Because a class defines the operations an object can perform, it also defines the object's type.
 * REUSING CONCEPT
-* Reuse by subclassing (compile type) is often referred to as white-box reuse.
+* Reuse by subclassing (compile type) is often referred to as WHITE-BOX reuse.
 The term "white-box" refers to visibility
-* Reuse by composition (run time) is called black-box reuse, because no internal details of objects are visible
+* Reuse by composition (run time) is called BLACK-BOX reuse, because no internal details of objects are visible
 * Implementation inheritance problem
 * Inheritance's ability to define families of objects with identical interfaces
 * Object composition == more objects, less class hierarchies